Justontheway/aigame/README.md

 environment, and the environment replies with `observations` and `rewards` (that is, a score).

-The core `gym` interface is `Env <https://github.com/openai/gym/blob/master/gym/core.py>`_, which is the unified environment interface.
-There is no interface for agents;
+The core `aigame` interface is `Env <https://github.com/Justontheway/aigame/blob/master/aigame/core.py>`_, which is the unified environment interface and agent interface.
-that part is left to you.
 The following are the ``Env`` methods you should know:

 - `reset(self)`: Reset the environment's state.
 Returns `observation`.